 Alman Partners charges our clients a fee for service paid directly by you.
 There are three components to our fees:

-- Initial Meeting fees are generally $330, however, if you have been referred to our firm from one of our clients or professional associates this meeting will be complimentary.
+Initial Meeting fees are generally $330, however, if you have been referred to our firm by one of our clients or professional associates this meeting will be complimentary.

-- Construction & Implementation of Statement of Advice.
-Should you decide to engage us to provide you with a comprehensive Statement of Advice, we will charge you a one-off fee which will be quoted to you in a detailed Terms of Engagement document.
+Construction & Implementation of Statement of Advice.
+Should you decide to engage us to provide you with a comprehensive Statement of Advice, we will charge you a one-off fee which will be quoted to you in a detailed Client Service Agreement document.

-- Lastly, our clients generally retain our firm to provide ongoing review and advice over many years.
-This fee will be disclosed in our Terms of Engagement so you can make an informed decision.
+Lastly, our clients generally retain our firm to provide ongoing review and advice over many years.
+This fee will be disclosed in our Client Service Agreement so you can make an informed decision.

-If you would like more information please email us requesting a copy of our Financial Services Guide.
+If you would like more information, please refer to our Financial Services Guide.

 Why do I have to provide so much personal information?

 To provide you with comprehensive and effective advice, we need to first understand your current financial position.
-You can choose to provide this information to us before our first meeting, or you can come in for the first meeting and get to know each other before deciding to provide personal information.
-This will most likely require a 2nd meeting so we can put together some concept ideas to outline the value we believe we may be able to provide.
+You can choose to provide this information to us before our first meeting, or you can attend a Discovery Meeting and get to know us before deciding to provide personal information.
+This will most likely require a second meeting so we can put together some concept ideas to outline the value we believe we may be able to provide.
 This second meeting is generally complimentary.

 Am I obligated to continue with Alman Partners after the first meeting?

 No. Hopefully you will leave this meeting more knowledgeable and with a clearer picture of what actions you must take to achieve your own ‘True Wealth.’

 After the plan has been implemented, what happens next?

-Depending on the complexity of your situation, we will offer to meet you once or twice a year for a review of your portfolio.
-At these meetings, we will discuss your overall financial strategy, performance and product costs, all while ensuring we are targeting towards your goals.
-Should you have any queries or changes that occur to your situation outside of these meeting times, your Adviser is always available to discuss this with you.
+Depending on the complexity of your situation, we will review your portfolio once or twice a year.
+At our review meetings, we will discuss your overall financial strategy, performance and product costs, all while ensuring we are targeting towards your goals.
+Should you have any queries or changes that occur to your situation outside of your review meetings, your Adviser is always available to discuss this with you.

 When do I need to update my Financial Adviser?